domenipavec/rpi-dashboard/docs/rest_api/apicpu.md

 Provides values measuring CPU and IO utilization of the last one, five or ten minute periods.

-### /api/cpu/uptime

-The total number of seconds the system has been up.

 ### /api/cpu/temperature

 Temperature of the cpu in degrees Celsius.